Jake Garn: Career

+Early political career

 Before his election to the Senate, Garn served on the Salt Lake City commission for four years and was elected as the mayor of Salt Lake City in 1971, entering office in 1972.
 He was the last Republican to hold that office to date.
 Garn was active in the Utah League of Cities and Towns and served as its president in 1972.
 In 1974, Garn was the first vice-president of the National League of Cities.
 The organization, in order to honor Garn, made him its president for the first two months of 1975.

+U.S. Senate

 Garn was first elected to the Senate in 1974, succeeding retiring Republican Wallace F. Bennett, father of later U.S. Senate member (and his eventual successor) Bob Bennett.
 Garn was re-elected to a second term in November 1980 with 74 percent of the vote, the largest victory in a statewide race in Utah history.
 Garn was re-elected a second time in 1986.

-Though strongly anti-abortion, Garn joined United States House of Representatives member Henry Hyde of Illinois in resigning from the board of the National Pro-Life Political Action Committee when the executive director of the organization, Peter Gemma, issued a "hit list" to target certain lawmakers who supported abortion rights.
+Though strongly pro-life, Garn joined United States House of Representatives member Henry Hyde of Illinois in resigning from the board of the National Pro-Life Political Action Committee when the executive director of the organization, Peter Gemma, issued a "hit list" to target certain lawmakers who supported abortion rights.
 Garn and Hyde, the author of the Hyde Amendment, which limited abortions financed by Medicaid, said that "hit lists" are counterproductive because they create irrevocable discord among legislators, any of whom can be subject to a "single issue" attack of this kind by one advocacy group or another.
 Gemma said that he was surprised by the withdrawal of Garn and Hyde from the PAC committee but continued with plans to spend $650,000 for the 1982 elections on behalf of anti-abortion candidates.

 Garn was chairman of the United States Senate Committee on Banking, Housing, and Urban Affairs and served on three subcommittees: Housing and Urban Affairs, Financial Institutions, and International Finance and Monetary Policy.
 He also was a member of the Senate Appropriations Committee and served as chairman of the HUD-Independent Agencies Subcommittee.
 He served on four other Appropriations subcommittees: Energy and Water Resources, Defense, Military Construction, and Interior.
 Garn served as a member of the Republican leadership from 1979 to 1984 as secretary of the Republican Conference.

 His Institute of Finance has been called a "hot tub of influence peddling".

 Garn retired from the Senate in 1992.
 He is a supporter of the National Popular Vote Interstate Compact.